marbl/MetagenomeScope/README.md

 [topological ordering](https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.dag.topological_sort.html)
 of the nodes (paths) in this graph, and record paths (in terms of just their child segments and nothing else) in this order.
-Using the topological ordering ensures that, when it is time to record a path, we already know the exact contents of the paths that it contains.
+Using the topological ordering ensures that, when it is time to record a path, we already know the exact contents of the paths that it contains -- so we can safely "expand" the child paths.

 If you really wanted to make our jobs hard, you could create a GFA file with **cycles**: where path `B` contains `A` which contains `C` which contains `B` (or something like that).